 6.38.1 Applicability to language

-The vulnerability described in subclause 6.38 of ISO/IEC TR 24772-1:2019 applies to Ada.
+The vulnerability described in subclause 6.38 of ISO/IEC 24772-1:2019 applies to Ada.
 It can be mitigated somewhat by language constructs that allow the creation of abstractions and the addition of user-defined copying operations, such that inadvertent aliasing problems can be contained within the abstraction.
 The default semantics of assignment create a shallow copy, when applied to the root of a graph structure.

 6.38.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.38.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.38.5 of ISO/IEC 24772-1:2019.

 Use controlled types and appropriate redefinitions of the Initialize, Adjust, and Finalize operation to create deep copies when needed.